shukriadams/discord-giveawaybot/README.md

         docker-compose up -d

 These settings can of course be tweaked to suite your host setup, only npm start and the volume map are required.
+All volatile content is in the discord-giveawaybot folder, back this up if desired, your containers are disposable.

 ### 2) From NPM